-Some people have suggested that because I recently gained German Citizenship I’m now no longer British and that I will therefore lose my British humour, if I haven’t done so already.
+Some people have suggested that because I recently gained German Citizenship I’m now no longer British and that I will therefore lose my British humour, if I haven’t already done so.
 This deserves an answer and a satirical one at that!
 You see, satire isn’t just the heart of British humour, but also an essential element of British character.
 So let’s start with the official announcement I have not given up my British citizenship nor do I intend to do so unless forced by the machinations of so-called politicians on the Island of Great Brexit.
-As far as British humour goes judge for yourself from the following.
+As far as my British humour goes judge for yourself from the following.

-In fact, satire never attacks the common man as an individual, rather it burns those who, in one way or another, have pushed themselves into positions of importance and/or the limelight, who’s faces, words and actions are part of public life and well exposed in the media.
+In fact, satire never attacks the common man as an individual, rather it burns those who, in one way or another, have pushed themselves into positions of importance and/or the limelight, who’s faces, words and actions are part of public life and somewhere between well exposed to over-exposed in the media.
 The movers and shakers of this world are the natural targets of satire, also because they’re easily recognizable to the audience.
-Their characteristics features, typical gestures and favourite phrases must be exaggerated by the satirist to achieve his goal of igniting laughter, but never so far that the likeness gets lost or he fails as a result of that.
+Their characteristics features, typical gestures and favourite phrases must be exaggerated by the satirist to achieve his goal of igniting laughter, but never so far that the likeness gets lost and he fails as a result of that.

 However, all this only functions if the satirist’s words, images, gestures, etc. connect directly with an audience.
 If the incendiary which the satirist has carefully prepared and ignited sets their minds on fire, then he succeeds.
 Some of them may feel rudely ripped out of their normal state of mind by the satirical work and laugh hesitantly, but others will see their own thoughts confirmed and magnified by the satirical work and laugh boldly.
-If these reactions are contagious, then a wildfire of laughter results and all hell is let loose!
+If those reactions are contagious, then a wildfire of laughter results and all hell is let loose!

 The final essential quality of satire is that although in the strictest and most literal sense of the word the story it tells is not true, in a more fundamental sense it is totally true.
-That’s one reason why the illustration to these lines is one of the most famous satirical cartoons of James Gilray (1756/7–1815).
-It shows William Pitt, the British prime minister of the time sitting at the dinner table with Napoleon Bonaparte of France where they are carving up the world as if it was a plum (Christmas) pudding.
+That’s one reason why the illustration to these lines is one of the most famous satirical cartoons by James Gilray (1756/7–1815).
+It shows William Pitt, the British prime minister of the time, sitting at the dinner table with Napoleon Bonaparte of France where they are carving up the world as if it was a plum (Christmas) pudding.
 Of course, this pair never actually did that, but what the cartoon says to us about the two leaders is brutally true.
 No wonder this cartoon unleashed a wild fire of laughter when it appeared in 1805, even if some laughed behind raised hands, while others denounced it as disrespectful to one or both leaders.
-Of course, they were right that the cartoon was totally outrageous!
+Of course, they were right that the cartoon was totally disrespectful and outrageous!

 I hope those illustrious and notorious gentlemen would appreciate these thoughts if they could read them, although mine is no pure form of British satire.
 Both Berlin and New York have influenced the way I write in this vein.
 If you wish to call the result a hybrid, then you are welcome to do so.
 Satire, including my own, invites and revels in satirical responses!